What Is The Difference Between Ions And Isotopes

 What Are Isotopes?

 Isotopes are variants of a particular chemical element that share the same number of protons (and thus the same atomic number) but differ in the number of neutrons in their nuclei.
-This difference in neutron count results in isotopes having different mass numbers while remaining the same chemically Worth keeping that in mind..
+This difference in neutron count results in isotopes having different mass numbers while remaining the same chemically And that's really what it comes down to..

 All carbon isotopes have 6 protons, which is why they are all carbon, but they have different masses due to their varying neutron counts.